 - When the vendor is making the delivery be sure to provide the following: employee name, phone number, address, building name, and room number.

-- When small dollar purchases are made using Arizona BuyWays, Stores will maintain the audit records.
+- When small dollar purchases are made using Arizona BuyWays, PACS will maintain the audit records.

 - Purchases may be subject to review or audit by Procurement and Contracting Services, FSO Financial Compliance, Internal Audit, or external auditors to ensure policies and procedures are being followed and that restricted items are not being purchased using one of the small dollar direct purchase methods.
 Fraudulent or intentional misuse of the Procurement purchasing tools, including the PCard, will result in cancellation of the card and/or possible criminal changes under the University of Arizona's Misuse of University Assets Policy.

 Business Purpose Guide

 Misuse of University Assets

 Purchasing Card (PCard) Policies Manual